mmuratarat/mmuratarat.github.io/_pages/faq.md

   TNR = \frac{TN}{TN + FP}
   $$

 * **False Positive Rate (FPR)**: When it is actually negative, how often does the classifier predict positive?
 FPR is equal to the significance level, which is Type I error.
-It can also be computed as 1- Specificity.
+It is also known as false alarm rate, fall-out or 1 - specificity

   $$
   FPR = \frac{TP}{TP+FN}
   $$

 * **False Negative Rate (FNR)**: When it is actually positive, how often does the classifier predict negative?
 FNR is Type II error.
 1-FNR equals to the power (sensitivity) of the test in statistical hypothesis testing.
+It is also known as Miss-rate.

   $$
   FNR = \frac{FN}{FN + TP}